varunrrao/Yokogawa-Electric-Corporation/README.md

 The Objective is

-1)Perform Trend Analysis on Final_value and Final_Position_Value
+1)To Perform Trend Analysis on Final_value and Final_Position_Value
-2)Create an Algorithm to make the Final_value and Final_Position_Value same or make the error zero
+2)To Create an Algorithm to make the Final_value and Final_Position_Value same or make the error zero